bluesky66-dev/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/rules/prepackaged_timelines/README.md

 	##### 2.a : Create a new template from UI and export it.

-	 1. Go to Security Solution app in Kibana
+	 1. Go to Security Solution app in HyperSec Kibana
 	 2. Go to timelines > templates > custom templates (a filter on the right)
 	 3. Click `Create new timeline template`
 	 4. Edit your template